-- Other Injuries – There are instances of malpractice where injuries can occur, such as a delayed C-section, the improper use of surgical instruments, poor incision in the uterus, failure to manage blood loss, failure to recognize signs of fetal distress, improper management of blood clots and bladder injury.
+- Other Injuries – There are instances of malpractice where injuries can occur, such as a delayed C-section, the improper use of surgical instruments, a poor incision in the uterus, failure to manage blood loss, failure to recognize signs of fetal distress, improper management of blood clots and bladder injury.

 Seeking Legal Recourse for Your C-Section Injury

 If you were seriously injured after your C-section, you may be entitled to compensation.
 You will need to have your case assessed by a medical malpractice attorney first to determine if negligence was present.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call (203) 487-5716 or contact us online to get started.